michael2012z/BitBible/markdown/Etheridge/files/1Cor.md

 1. BUT I would that you know, my brethren, that all our fathers were under the cloud,

-2. and all of them in the sea were baptized, and all byBy the hand of.
+2. and all of them in the sea were baptized, and all by

-3. Musha were baptized in the cloud and in the sea, and all of them ate one spiritual food,Food of the Spirit. and all of them drank one spiritual drink;Drink of the Spirit.
+3. Musha were baptized in the cloud and in the sea, and all of them ate one spiritual food,

-4. for they drank of that spiritual RockThat Rock of the Spirit. which went with them,-but that Rock was the Meshiha himself.
+4. for they drank of that spiritual Rock

 5. But not with many of them was Aloha pleased; for they fell in the desert.